Green Certifications You Should Know (and Ones That Can Be Misleading)

 They say a rising tide raises all boats.
 But there isn’t any raising to be done when the tide no longer comes into the bay – all boats remain stranded.
 We are often asked about the business case for sustainability.
 For y

-Protect Your Business with a Climate Action Plan
+Protect Your Community or Organization with a Climate Action Plan

 Introduction Our changing climate impacts every aspect of our lives—our economy, our communities, and the environment—in ways both visible and unseen.
 While scientists and environmental organizations have long recognized